louis-parent/tool-box/README.md

 ### Nullable
 It's a simple Java annotation allowing to indicate that a field, a parameter, a variable or a return value of a method can be null.

+### Translation
+A Java class to manage internationalization with .lang files.

 ## PHP
 ### CSV
 The CSV reader parses CSV file into an assotiative array, it maps the column name to the list of the value of each row.